How Do We Measure Customer Experience?

 However, to do this, you need to be able to measure these experiences and identify and improve any customer pain points.
 You also need to be able to do this throughout a customer’s lifecycle journey.

-This is where the use and value of customer metrics really comes to the fore.
+This is where measuring customer experience and the use and value of CX metrics really comes to the fore.

 Metrics to measure customer experience